DaveBenham/VenomModules/README.md

 #### PULSE2 output
 Pulse waveform bipolar output for oscillator two, ranging from -5 to 5 volts.

+### OVERSAMPLE switch
+This small color coded switch controls how much oversampling is applied to reduce aliasing artifacts in the outputs.- Off (gray)
+- x2 (yellow)
+- x4 (green)
+- x8 (light blue - default)
+- x16 (dark blue)
+- x32 (purple)

+Aliasing might not be noticeable with chaotic and/or low frequency outputs.
+But the aliasing can become painfully obvious when producing high frequency coherant output unless oversampling is used.
+But oversampling is rather CPU intensive, so you want to use the minimum amount that gives good results.
+An oversample value of x8 uses reasonable CPU, and provides clean output in all but the most extreme cases.

+Due to float arithmetic limitations, the oscillators would stall at the lowest frequency if the VCV sample rate is set above 48 kHz and high oversample rates are used.
+To compensate, the maximum allowed oversampling is reduced as the VCV sample rate increases.
+This enables the oscillators to cover their full range regardless what VCV sample rate is used.

 ### RUNGLER
-The rungler consists of a sample and hold 8 step arithmetic shift register (ASR) driven by a clock and a data input along with comparators, logic gates, and a digital to analog converter.
-The rungler produces multiple output signals - XOR, PWM and Rungler.
-When a bit falls off the shift register, it is XORed with the data input and fed back into position one of the ASR.
-Depending on the incoming data, the rungler output may be chaotic, or it may have a readily recognized pattern.
+The Rungler consists of a sample and hold 8 step arithmetic shift register (ASR) driven by a clock and a data input, along with comparators, logic gates, and a digital to analog converter.
 The rungler data input is always derived from the oscillator 1 triangle output.
 The clock input defaults to the oscillator 2 pulse output, but may be overridden at the clock input.
+When a bit shifts out of the shift register, it is XORed with the data input and fed back into position one of the ASR.
+Depending on the incoming data, the rungler output may be chaotic, or it may have a readily recognized pattern.
+The rungler produces multiple output signals.

 #### PATTERN knob
-Controls whether the rungler repeats a pattern or is chaotic.
-When fully anticlockwise, the rungler produces an 8 step pattern.
+Controls whether the Rungler repeats a pattern or is chaotic.
+When fully anticlockwise, the Rungler produces an 8 step pattern.
 When fully clockwise it produces a 16 step pattern, with the first 8 steps being a mirror image of the second 8 steps.
 At noon the rungler output is chaotic.

 Below is a technical discussion of how it works.